-- Right to the least restrictive terms necessary if interim suspension is implemented, and a right to challenge the imposition of the interim suspension. - Beware of overreacting. - Interim measures should reflect the nature of the allegations. - Threat of harm to reporting party and others. - Mechanics of the opportunity to challenge. - If interim suspension is used, reevaluate regularly during resolution process for continued necessity
+- Right to the least restrictive terms necessary if interim suspension (or any interim measure) is implemented, and a right to challenge the imposition of the interim suspension/measures. - Beware of overreacting. - Interim measures should reflect the nature of the allegations. - Threat of harm to reporting party and others. - Mechanics of the opportunity to challenge. - If interim suspension is used, reevaluate regularly during resolution process for continued necessity